Discover 10 Pigeons & Doves in Florida (2023 With Images)

 White-crowned Pigeons have a plump body, grey to bluish-grey feathers, and a white crown on their head.

 They live in forests and mangroves, where they feed on fruits and berries.
+They have a unique, low-cooing call and are skilled flyers.

 White-crowned Pigeons are found in countries like the Bahamas, Cuba, Jamaica, Belize, Honduras, and parts of South America.